You have several options on how to take withdrawals from your 403(b) account. Here are some basic guidelines to help with your distribution request.

 - When Can I Withdraw Money From My T. Rowe Price 403(b) Account?

 - How Can I Get the Appropriate Forms?

 - How Long Can I Postpone Taking a Distribution?

 Generally, you may take a distribution for any of the reasons listed below.
 Please refer to the T. Rowe Price 403(b) Custodial Account Agreement for specifics.

 - Age 59½: You may withdraw money once you reach this age, even if you are

 - Separation From Service: When you leave your job, you are eligible to take a distribution from your 403(b) account.
-If you want to keep your money growing tax-deferred, you can roll over the distribution to another 403(b) account or an individual retirement account (IRA).
+If you want to keep your money growing tax-deferred, you may be able to leave your money in the Plan (check with your Plan administrator), or you can roll over the distribution to another 403(b) account or an individual retirement account (IRA).

 - Disability: You may request a distribution if you are totally and permanently disabled.
 You are responsible for justifying a disability distribution in an IRS inquiry.